maenujem/arduino/README.md

-# arduino
+# Arduino
-collection of helpful arduino sketches
+collection of helpful Arduino sketches

 ## testNanoPins
-Test for pin soldering (PCB socket pins) for \*duino Nano
+Test for pin soldering (PCB socket pins) for \*duino Nano (other types also possible)

+# Info
 Feel free to use and please report bugs and improvements :)